 The trustbuilding methodology is used to connect and transform relationships in safe spaces.
-In-depth workshops are co-designed with First Nations people to reveal the true history, facilitating personal change and enabling acceptance of the other.
+In-depth workshops and dialogues are co-designed with First Nations people to reveal the true history, facilitating personal change and enabling acceptance of the other.

 Why is trust needed?